mfix22/oslo/README.md

 # oslo
-Hub for open source legal documents and legal document tools
+Tools for creating open source documents, and a hub for open source legal documents.